kitft/funsearch/README.md

 You may also see `INFO:httpx:HTTP Request: POST https://api.mistral.ai/v1/chat/completions "HTTP/1.1 200 OK"` for each successful API call.

 Note that in the last command, we use the ExternalProcessSandbox.
 This is not fully 'safe', but does make it a bit less likely that invalid code from LLM could break things.
-However, before code is executed, it is check for safety by ensuring that the code does not contain any forbidden functions, and only imports allowlisted libraries.
+However, before code is executed, it is checked for safety by ensuring that the code does not contain any forbidden functions, and only imports allowlisted libraries.
+There are many ways around the security implemented here, but it is judged to be sufficient for our purposes.
 These can be configured in `funsearch/evaluator.py`.
 There is also ContainerSandbox, which is more secure but not multithreaded.

 Alternatively, you can run the main Python process on a host computer outside of any container and let the process build and run separate sandbox containers (still requires Docker(/Podman)).